ManishaMatta/SP500/README.md

 ### VI.
 Maintenance

+These are the few aspects of the codebase that will require maintenance:

+* Data analysis changes: We have to update the codebase in a single location if there are any future requirements for all the modes, the modular structure of the codebase makes it easier to update.
-* Update in the HTML page used for web scraping : We will have to keep in track and update the codebase in case of any changes in the page structure.
+* Update in the HTML page used for web scraping: We will have to keep in track and update the codebase in case of any changes in the page structure.
-* API JSON schema changes : the code is designed to be forward compatible hence, we might have to test the code in case of any updates in the schema.
+* API JSON schema changes: the code is designed to be forward compatible hence, we might have to test the code in case of any updates in the schema.
-* Common codebase is used for all modes, hence any future modification in the analysis.
-We might have to alter only one place in the code base.
+* Updating the datasets to keep track of contemporaneous data.
 * Adding the comments on all function for understanding the logic used in the project.
-* Updating the datasets fto keep track with the current epicenter of data.
+* If any webpage is under maintenance, I'm throwing an exception message with the current issue.

 ### VII.
 Extensibility

-As this is the first MVP version of the code.
-The scope of improvement in the project could be in,
+As this is the first MVP(Minimum Viable Product) version of the code.
+The scope of improvement in the project could be in the following areas:

 * Updating the dataset-3 with more general and current data.
-* Requesting access for scraping U.S. Securities and Exchange Commission website.
+* Requesting access for scraping U.S. Securities and Exchange Commission website for financial data.
 * Maintaining history of the data processed for better training set.
 * Scheduling the module for more consistent data testing and evaluation.
 * API call for dataset-2 is possible only 100 times a month, Requesting access for frequent data pulls for analysis.
-* Adding a constant and parameter file for generalizing the codebase
+* Adding constant file and parameter file for generalizing the codebase

 ### VIII.
 Conclusion

 Overall, the S&P 500 data analysis project is an undertaking that provides a deeper understanding of the stock market and the economy as a whole.
-It offers insights into the past and present performance of the stock market and provides a framework for making informed investment decisions in the future.
+It offers insights into the past and present performance of the stock market and provides a framework for making informed investment decisions for the future.